 Create Multiple Personas

 Don’t stop at just one.
 Build multiple customer personas for your business.
 Especially if you offer multiple services, such as 1:1 personal training or boot camp.
 Each program appeals to different segments of the market.
+And those well-defined segments are especially important for growing multiple streams of revenue.

 Want to learn more about accelerating you business success?
 Check out the NASM Business Accelerator Program